-Prerequisite: A minimum grade of 'C' in GCIP 140
+Prerequisite: A minimum grade of 'C' in GCIP 140 Transfer acceptability: CSU; UC

 The concepts of intermediate digital imaging with Adobe Photoshop for visual, pictorial and graphic use in all media.
 Effective image creation for motion graphics, publications and internet for effective visual communications.
 Focuses on the technical.